 The exact dynamics between these brain waves might differ between each individual, but fortunately, neurofeedback offers a means of learning what waves your particular brain is struggling with.

-Couple that with the right brain training regime and just like a muscle you can strengthen your mind and make it work for you rather than against you.
+Couple that with the right ADHD brain training regime, and just like a muscle, you can strengthen your mind and make it work for you rather than against you.